gnicol/GitSwarm/perforce_swarm/doc-ce/administration/container_registry.md

 **Package installations**

-The default location where images are stored, is `/var/opt/gitswarm/gitlab-rails/shared/registry`.
+The default location where images are stored in package installations is `/var/opt/gitswarm/gitlab-rails/shared/registry`.
 To change it:

 1. Edit `/etc/gitswarm/gitswarm.rb`: